 The trail of the Silk Road runs long and wide, through scorching deserts and over freezing mountain passes.
 If you are on a long overland trip spanning several thousands of kilometers, it will be impossible to time for the best weather everywhere.
 The perfect trip does not exist, weather-wise, unless you go very quick or very slow.

-Therefore, determine what destinations, events and activities are most important to you, and aim to be on the spot at the right time.
+Determine what destinations, events and activities are most important to you, and aim to be in the right place at the right time.

 Short season round-up